 Special Offer for Covid-19 Frontline workers

-Get to know the real Nepal, in areas that are rural, remote, and untouched near Mount Everest.
+Get to know the real Nepal in rural, remote, and untouched areas near Mount Everest.
 Meet people who live in traditional villages and learn about their culture and way of life.

 Visit the Last Forbidden Kingdom.
 Only about 700 trekkers are visiting Mustang a year.
 This is one of the few remaining enclaves where Tibetan culture remains undisturbed.

 If you’re looking for one of Nepal’s hidden gems, you’ll find it on this restricted area trail that requires a permit for trekking.
-Explore one of the least-visited areas in West Nepal with us!
+So explore one of the least-visited areas in West Nepal with us!

-Take this rugged, tough, and remote trek that immerses you in the astounding beauty of Phoksundo Lake and allows you to visit many monasteries that are several centuries old.
+Take this rugged, challenging, and remote trek that immerses you in the astounding beauty of Phoksundo Lake and allows you to visit many monasteries that are several centuries old.